chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 ### Network chaos experiments involving tc and iptables require sudo privileges

 When creating network chaos experiments that use `tc` (traffic control) or `iptables`, you must execute chaosd commands with `sudo` or root privileges.
-Without proper permissions, the chaos attack will fail to apply and recovery operations will also fail.
+Without proper permissions, the chaos attack cannot be applied, and recovery operations will also fail.

 Examples of network chaos that require sudo: